10 Delicious Spinach and Rice Recipes for Every Occasion | Easy & Flavorful

 Instructions:

-2. In a saucepan, heat oil, then toast the rice for 2 minutes.
+2. Heat oil in a saucepan, toast rice for 2 minutes until fragrant.

-3. Add broth, lemon zest, and thyme, bring to a boil, reduce heat, cover, and simmer for 15–18 minutes.
+3. Add broth, lemon zest, and thyme.
+Bring to a boil, then reduce heat, cover, and simmer for 15-18 minutes.

-4. Fluff rice and stir in spinach just before serving.
+4. Fluff rice and stir in spinach until wilted.
+Serve immediately.

 2. Smoky Spanish-Inspired Rice with Spinach